Elizabeth Montgomery – Interesting Facts

 • Elizabeth spent a lot of her time at the family farm in Patterson New York.
 It was several hundred beautiful acres!

-• She narrated a documentary about the 1989 U.S. invasion of Panama called “The Panama Deception”.
-That film won an Academy Award for best feature documentary
+• She narrated a documentary titled “The Panama Deception” about the 1989 U.S. invasion of Panama, which won an Academy Award for best documentary.

 • Elizabeth Montgomery appeared on an episode of The Flintstones in 1965.
 She appeared as her character Samantha from Bewitched